ad-jrn/OCP-Workshop-Guide/README.md

 4. Today for demononstration purposes, we will be deploying from a preloaded image from your environment's internal registry.
 This is to simulate deployment from your own private or public images.
 From the dropdowns labeled Project/Image Stream:Tag, select `tools` / `aaa`: `latest`

+`aaa` is the name of the image for a test javascript application that we have created.
+This will be used later to demonstrate autoscaling.

 ![Deploy Settings](https://user-images.githubusercontent.com/81570140/182545551-3121b732-828e-4834-af37-b5b2c85d86fb.png)

 5. Default options will prepopulate.
 Take a glance at the options and settings available.
 Without changing the default settings, select `create`.